xianniu-plus/xianniu-plus/docs/en-US/component/color.md

 # Color

-Element Plus uses a specific set of palettes to specify colors to provide a consistent look and feel for the products you build.
+Xianniu Plus uses a specific set of palettes to specify colors to provide a consistent look and feel for the products you build.

 <style lang="scss">
 .demo-color-box {